ionic-team/stencil-site/src/docs/config/cli.md

 |------|-------------|
 | `--help` | Display the help output explaining the different flags. | `-h` |
 | `--version` | Prints the current Stencil version. | `-v` |

+## `stencil generate <sub-folder>`

+Starts the interactive component generator.
+You can specify one or more sub-folders to generate the component in.